 Region: South America

 The Tree: Native to Malaysia, Indonesia and the Philippines.
+Amboyna is a large tree growing 100-130 feet in height, with trunk widths up to 7 feet.

 Region: Asia

-Common Name(s): Crabwood.
+Other Name(s): Crabwood.

 Region: South America

-Common Name(s): Crabwood.
+Other Name(s): Crabwood.

 Region: South America